jamm1985/seismo-performer/README.md

 Advised channel order: `N, E, Z`.

 ### Output file

+Predictions are saved in text file which default name is `predictions.txt`.
 Output file consists of positives predictions divided by a line break.

 Prediction format:
 <br>